This delicious passion fruit curd is incredibly luxurious - probably the best thing to ever be spread on a biscuit! - and easy to make. Try it soon!

 This is because - a while back - I had a bit of an epiphany on making fruit curds.

-Many non-lemon curds end up runny - they don’t set up properly, as they lack the acid level that lemons have.
+Many curds that aren’t made with citrus fruits end up runny - they don’t set up properly, as they lack the acid level that lemons have.

 You need enough acid to react with the proteins in the egg yolks, to ensure a nice, thick product.
 Without that, you end up with a runny curd.

 Generally speaking, non-lemon curd means either accepting a runnier curd, or supplementing the focus fruit with some lemon juice.

 2. The acid that the lemon juice brings is diluted with the base fruit ... so it still doesn't set up the egg proteins quite as well.
 So - it’s still not as thick as lemon curd.